siwapp/siwapp-sf3/README.md

 Thats it!
 The siwapp installation should be reachable and working now.
-Check `/config.php` or `/web/config.php` to make sure that everything on your enviroment is ok.
+Check `/config.php` or `/web/config.php` to make sure that everything in your enviroment is ok.

 ### Loading demo data
     $ php bin/console doctrine:fixtures:load

+### Overriding templates
+To override eg the invoice print template, copy `src/Siwapp/InvoiceBundle/Resources/views/Invoice/print.html.twig` to `app/Resources/SiwappInvoiceBundle/views/Invoice/print.html.twig` and clear the
+cache:
+    $ php bin/console cache:clear

+The above applies to [any template](https://symfony.com/doc/current/book/templating.html#overriding-bundle-templates), but the print and email ones are those that you are more insterested to.